Reviewed by Melinda (Santa) Gladden, LCSW

 A dissociative identity disorder episode/switch can be triggered by situational stress similar to the root trauma.
 The mind is so keen to protect itself that it might switch just at the sight, sound, smell, or touch of someone, or something that reminds that person of their trauma, even if the memory is subconscious.

-Though typically more temporary, an episode of DID can last for hours, weeks, months, and on the rare occasion, years.
+Though typically more temporary, an episode of dissociative identity disorder can last for hours, weeks, months, and on the rare occasion, years.

 The concept of dissociation is complex, to begin with, and often difficult for an average person to understand.
 However, the disorder afflicts more people than the public knows.

-Although DID is caused by an event from childhood and manifests as such, the average person with DID does not show dissociative identity disorder symptoms until later in life.
-The disorder is more frequently diagnosed in women, specifically usually in the person’s 20s or 30s.
+Although dissociative identity disorder is caused by an event from childhood and manifests as such, the average person with dissociative identity disorder does not show dissociative identity disorder symptoms until later in life.
+The mental illness is more frequently diagnosed in women, specifically usually in the person’s 20s or 30s.